tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `colorpicker` field type:
+The following options are available for the `colorpicker` form widget type:

 - `availableColors`: An array of colors to display in the color picker for quick color selection.